drlippman/canvas-scripts/README.md

 this [on my website](http://www.imathas.com/canvas/canvassearch.html), but you really should only trust a version you host yourself with your Canvas token.

+_addoutcomes.php_
+A script for adding outcome to an outcome group, loaded from a CSV file.

+_liststudents.php_
+Lists the students, with email addresses, for a course.

 QTI
 ---
 This folder contains some scripts for generating QTI files.
 These are not